rydmike/flex_color_scheme/README.md

 To make it even easier to configure and setup **FlexColorScheme**, it comes with a WEB app called the **Themes Playground**.

 The [**Themes Playground**](https://rydmike.com/flexcolorscheme/themesplayground-v6) is a useful tool to find **FlexColorScheme** themes and settings you like.
 You can use it to discover what you can do with FlexColorScheme.
-The playground persists all its settings, and you can reset them back to their default values, so don't be afraid to experiment.
+The playground persists all its settings.
+You can reset settings back to their default values, so you can always start over if you get lost in all the configuration possibilities.

 The most useful and popular feature of the **Themes Playground** is that it can generate FlexColorScheme API setup code needed to produce the shown active theme configuration.
 It even shows and modifies the code as you change settings.
 You can see the code side-by-side as you change settings.
 This is a fun way to get familiar with the API.
-Beware, fiddling with all the different themes and settings can be quite addictive, happy theming! 💙
+Beware, fiddling with all the different themes and settings can be quite fun and addictive, happy theming! 💙

 The **Themes Playground** can be used as a [web app here](https://rydmike.com/flexcolorscheme/themesplayground-v6).